 While data collected for the past 30 years have been used extensively in international assessments of ozone layer depletion science, the language of scientists often eludes the average citizen who has a considerable interest in the health of Earth’s protective ultraviolet radiation shield.
 Are the ozone-destroying chemicals declining in the lower atmosphere and stratosphere?
 When do we expect the ozone hole above Antarctica to disappear?
 Will the recovery be different for the ozone layer above mid-latitudes?
 In order to make the answers to these questions easier to understand, NOAA has developed an index, the Ozone Depleting Gas Index (ODGI).

 This index is derived from NOAA’s measurements of chemicals that contain chlorine and bromine at multiple remote surface sites across the planet (see the map in Figure 1).
-It is defined as 100 at the peak in ozone depleting halogen abundance as determined by NOAA observations, and zero for the 1980 level, which corresponds to when recovery of the ozone layer might be expected based on observations in the past, all other things being constant.
+It is defined as 100 at the peak in ozone depleting halogen abundance as determined by NOAA observations, and zero for the 1980 abundance, which corresponds to when recovery of the ozone layer might be expected based on observations in the past, all other things being constant.

 Two different indices are calculated, one that is relevant for the ozone layer over Antarctica (the ODGI-A), and one that is relevant for the ozone layer at mid-latitudes (the ODGI-ML).
 While both indices are derived from NOAA measurements of halocarbon abundances at Earth’s surface, separate indices for these different stratospheric regions are necessary to account for the unique nature of the Antarctic stratosphere compared to the stratosphere at mid-latitudes in both hemispheres.
 Though an index for the Arctic stratosphere is not explicitly calculated here, it is likely that its value would lie between the mid-latitude and Antarctic ODGI in any given year.